ndeet/php-ln-lnd-grpc/README.md

 To use this library you need to

 * gRPC extension
-* PHP >= 5.6
+* PHP >= 7.0

 Install gRPC extension if not installed
 ```
 # pecl install grpc
 ```

 Add grpc.so to php.ini.
-For PHP 5.6 in ubuntu it will be
+For PHP 7.0 in Ubuntu it will be
 ```
-# echo 'extension=grpc.so' >> /etc/php/5.6/cli/php.ini
+# echo 'extension=grpc.so' >> /etc/php/7.0/cli/php.ini
 ```

 Adding to project